srinivasmareddi/Intro-to-ML-Assignments/README.md

 # Intro-to-ML-Assignments
 Assignments of ML course

-These assignments were done indiuvidually as part of the course work.
+These assignments were done induvidually as part of the course work.